Aniangelsuperbat1/code-every-day/2021/July/log.md

 **Today's Progress**: Applied to a lot of jobs.
 A lot.

 **Thoughts**: I am finally stepping up my game!
 Been keeping the momentum going too!!!

+### Day 96: Mon. july 12th 2021

+**Today's Progress**: Didn't apply to that many jobs today but am falling into a rhythm of consistently doing so, which is good.

+**Thoughts**: I am finally stepping up my game!
+Been keeping the momentum going too!!!